What is the Difference Between JDBC and Hibernate:

 Hibernate: Hibernate is an ORM(Object Relational Mapping) tool for developers made with the help of the Java ecosystem.
-Hibernate is very beneficial for developers as it is a free as well as an open-source tool.
+Hibernate is very beneficial for developers as it is a free as well as and open-source tool.
 It acts as a vital networking platform widely used for mapping object-oriented programming concepts to an RDBMS (Relational Database Management Systems).
-Hibernate is an ideal tool for dealing with mismatch problems of object-relational impedance as it replaces direct and persistent database accesses with high-level object handling functions.
+Hibernate is an ideal tool for dealing with mismatch problems of object-relational impedance as it replaces direct and persistent database accesses with high-level object-handling functions.

-It has a smooth functioning that can be used by beginner and intermediate level coders.
-It basically does the working of establishing a connection to the database and then modifies every Hibernate Query Language statement into its respective database-specific statements.
-These statements are then mapped into Java objects which can be further identified and operated by Java application.
+It has a smooth functioning that can be used by beginner and intermediate-level coders.
+It basically does the work of establishing a connection to the database and then modifies every Hibernate Query Language statement into its respective database-specific statements.
+These statements are then mapped into Java objects which can be further identified and operated by Java applications.
 Unlike .jdbc, hibernate is automatic.
 This means it connects itself, uses its own language (HQL) for executing the queries and then maps the desired results.
 The results mapped at the end show the property of the Hibernate configuration XML file.

 For more read our 30 Best Hibernate Interview Questions